ysmood/noflow/doc/readme.jst.md

 To use noflow, you only have to remember a single rule "Any async function should and will return a Promise.".

+# Features

+- Super lightweight, only one dependency, 200 sloc, learn it in 5 minutes
+- Faster than Express.js and Koa, see the benchmark section
+- Based on Promise, works well with async/await
+- Supports almost all exist Express-like middlewares

 **For examples, goto folder [examples](examples)**.

 To run the examples, you have to install the dependencies of this project: `npm i`.